About the Antique Rugs of the Future Project

 Early Azerbaijan silk embroidery with swastika motives, Khanate Period, 18th century, Private Collection

-Early Karabagh Cushion cover, 18th century, Karabakh Khanate Period.
+Early Karabagh Cushion cover, 18th century, Khanate Period.
 The Textile Museum 2.6.
 Acquired by George Hewitt Myers in 1915

 Early Karabagh Embroidery with stylized pattern.
 Linen, Cross Stitch Silk, 18th century or earlier, Azerbaijan.
 David Sorgato, Italy